MiscellaneousStuff/tlol/README.md

 ### Patch 11.9 Replay

-Enter `EUW1-5237530168.rofl.json` after compressing the replay file into the notebook to analyse this replay.
+Enter `EUW1-5237530168.rofl.json` after decompressing the replay file into the notebook to analyse this replay.

 Compressed Filename:   `EUW1-5237530168.rofl.json.7z`